 Completing the path and making it visible

 All changes are saved automatically.
 When you're done designing your learning path and all steps have a resource, click the 'Complete path' button.

 For students to see and start the learning path, it still needs to be made visible.
 You can change the visibility with the toggle.

-As long as no student has has started on the learning path, you will be able to make changes.
+As long as no student has started on the learning path, you will be able to make changes.
 To do so click the 'Edit path' button.
 Since students shouldn't start on the path while it is being edited, the visibility will also be changed when clicking this button.
-Don't forget to make it visible again once you've done making changes.
+Don't forget to make it visible again once you are done making changes.

 For more information on how a student experiences the learning path, please see learning path player.